dr-xenia/computationalneurology/pages/join-our-team.md

 <p>
 <p>
 <b>Currently available bachelor/ master theses and internships</b><p>
-<u>Currently available theses are listed <a href="https://www.ini.rub.de/research/groups/computational_neurology/#available_theses_a_projects">on my institutional website of Ruhr University Bochum</a>.
+Currently available theses are listed <a href="https://www.ini.rub.de/research/groups/computational_neurology/#available_theses_a_projects">on my institutional website of Ruhr University Bochum</a>.

 <p>If you are interested, please apply via e-mail (mail -ατ- computationalneurology.com) with your CV and a short statement of motivation.</p>